-Most — but not all — American colleges and universities use what is called a holistic admissions process to decide which students to accept.
-The trend toward using this type of admissions review began only around 15 years ago, and it has been gaining ground since then.
+Most — but not all — American colleges and universities use what is called a holistic admissions process.
+Holistic admissions help to decide which students to accept.
+The trend toward using this type of admissions review began only around 15 years ago; still, it has been gaining ground since then.
 What exactly changed?
 What does holistic admissions mean?

-The goal of this method is to assess each applicant as a whole, instead of just a collection of grades and test scores.
-Of course these grades and tests are still vital parts of the application, but most universities want to see beyond this snapshot and take a better look at the whole picture of who applicants are.
+The goal of this method is to assess each applicant as a whole; essentially, instead of just a collection of grades and test scores.
+Of course these grades and tests are still vital parts of the application!
+However, most universities want to see beyond this snapshot.
+These evaluations take a better look at the whole picture of who applicants are.

 Factors that weigh in to holistic admissions span character traits and how they present on the application.
-Traits like this are not immediately revealed through your grades, courses, scores, and so on, include:
+Traits like this are not immediately revealed through your grades, courses, scores, and so on.
+These include:

 - Motivation and overall achievement (including in extracurricular activities)